 Mt.
 Diablo Unified schools participating in programs funded through the state's consolidated application process are required to develop a School Plan for Student Achievement (SPSA).
 The content of the SPSA must be aligned with goals for improving student achievement and address how funds will be used to improve academic performance.
 At each Title I school site, their School Site Council is required by law to annually write or update a School Plan for Student Achievement and to conduct an annual comprehensive needs assessment to assist with the creation of a program that provides supplemental services and resources to assist its students in meeting grade-level standards.
 These school site expenditures are based on the priorities described in the School Plan for Student Achievement and available funds.
-The supplemental services and resources are meant to support the achievement of the District's four LCAP Goals:
+The supplemental services and resources are meant to support the achievement of the District's three LCAP Goals:

-- 1. All students will receive a high quality education in a safe and welcoming environment with equitable high expectations, access to technology, and instruction in the California State Standards that prepare them for college and career. - 2.
-High quality, culturally proficient, and responsive staff will creat a safe, supportive, and engaging learning environment respectful of all students' backgrounds to ensure they are college and career ready. - 3.
-Parents, family and community will be informed, engaged and empowered as partners with Mt.
-Diablo Unified to support student learning and improve student outcomes. - 4.
-Focus scholars, specifically Black/African American students, Foster Youth, and students experiencing homelessness will experience culturally responsive practices and instruction, high expectations, equal access to educational opportunities, within an educational environment that builds trust and inclusive partnerships between the students, families and staff.
+1. All students will receive a high quality education in a safe and welcoming environment with equitable high expectations, access to technology, and instruction in the California State Standards that prepare them for college and/or career.

+2. High quality, culturally proficient, and responsive staff will provide engaging instruction respectful of all students' backgrounds to ensure they are college and/or career ready.

+3. Parents, family and community will be informed, engaged, and empowered as partners with Mt.
+Diablo Unified to support student learning.

 The District identifies schools eligible for Title I funding via the number of children eligible for Free/Reduced Price Lunch programs.
 The District annually ranks schools based on the percentage of children from low-income families.
-This ranking of schools is used to establish school eligibility for Title I. The Title I programs policy was last updated October 2021 by the Board of Education.
+This ranking of schools is used to establish school eligibility for Title I. The Title I programs policy was last updated February 2018 by the Board of Education.